FOOD SECURITY IN WEST AFRICA

 Temporal and spatial scale

-The work focuses on seasonal hydrological forecasts which is one of the principal activities of the AGRHYMET Regional Centre.
-Thus, the products will be developed before the beginning of the rainy season each year (April).
-These forecasts will cover the Niger River basin, which has an area of 2 170 000 million km2.
+The work focuses on seasonal hydrological forecasts, which will be developed before the beginning of the rainy season each year (April).
+These forecasts will cover the Niger River basin, which has an area of 2 170 000 km2.